-Persimmon Tree is thrilled to announce that three of our stories have won 2016 Write Well Awards and another story won a 2017 Write Well Award.
+Persimmon Tree is thrilled to announce that three of our stories have won 2016 Write Well Awards, one story won a 2017 and another story won a 2018 Write Well Award.

 Our 2017 winner is:

 Joan Newburger for “A Bad Day in the Promised Land” (Winter, 2017)

 “A Bad Day in the Promised Land” is one in a series of stories about the Selig and Aaronson families and centered on Eleanor Aaronson.
 They are in part autobiographical and were inspired by an older relative’s tales of the checkered and colorful history of the author’s Southern Jewish family, the Newburger branch having arrived in the South from Germany before the Civil War.

 Click here to read “A Bad Day in the Promised Land”

 Our 2016 winners are:

 Mansfield conveys subtle details of aging and senility through the tasks of gardening.
 She begins: “Deadheading is an art.
 You have to look for the bud, and then make the cut just above it. … What relief it must be, after growing, bursting, blooming, to be cut free, finally, at the end.
 No dishonor in that.”